Mexico: Science and technology

 The National Autonomous University of Mexico was officially established in 1910, and the university became one of the most important institutes of higher learning in Mexico.
 UNAM provides world class education in science, medicine, and engineering.
 Many scientific institutes and new institutes of higher learning, such as National Polytechnic Institute (founded in 1936), were established during the first half of the 20th century.
 Most of the new research institutes were created within UNAM.
 Twelve institutes were integrated into UNAM from 1929 to 1973.
 In 1959, the Mexican Academy of Sciences was created to coordinate scientific efforts between academics.

 In 1995, the Mexican chemist Mario J. Molina shared the Nobel Prize in Chemistry with Paul J. Crutzen and F. Sherwood Rowland for their work in atmospheric chemistry, particularly concerning the formation and decomposition of ozone.
 Molina, an alumnus of UNAM, became the first Mexican citizen to win the Nobel Prize in science.

 In recent years, the largest scientific project being developed in Mexico was the construction of the Large Millimeter Telescope (Gran Telescopio Milimétrico, GMT), the world's largest and most sensitive single-aperture telescope in its frequency range.
 It was designed to observe regions of space obscured by stellar dust.
-Mexico was ranked 55th in the Global Innovation Index in 2021, up from 56th in 2019.
+Mexico was ranked 58th in the Global Innovation Index in 2025.